 When the nurse went out, I had time to text Les about what was happening, but as I went to do it, I noticed that my phone had jumped down to only 4%!
 Not a problem if he’d been at home, but he was walking nearby and I have to confess, I don’t know his cell number if I had to call from another phone.
 I texted "in," then shut my phone and sat there trying to remember what I needed to ask the oncologist.

 My Oncologist Arrives

-However, my oncologist came in and immediately threw me a curve.
-If I was anxious (presumably because of my elevated blood pressure?) about having zoledronic acid, I didn’t need to have it.
+However, my oncologist came in just then and immediately threw me a curve.
+He said that if I was anxious (presumably because of my elevated blood pressure?) about having zoledronic acid, I didn’t need to have it.
 The percentage it helps is only 2-4% and my cancer was caught very early.
 Then he mentioned a new study that was looking at whether just one injection might be enough.